Drugs for migraine headaches can relieve the pain and symptoms of a migraine attack and prevent further migraine attacks.

 Abortive: The goal of abortive treatment is to stop a migraine once it starts.
-Abortive medications stop a migraine when you feel one coming or once it has begun and may be taken as needed.
+Abortive medications stop a migraine when you feel one coming or once it has begun.
 Abortive medications can be taken by self-injection, mouth, skin patch, or nasal spray.
 These forms of medication are especially useful for people who have nausea or vomiting related to their migraine, and they work quickly.

 Abortive treatments include the triptans, which specifically target serotonin.
 They are all very similar in their action and chemical structure.
 The triptans are used only to treat headache and do not relieve pain from back problems, arthritis, menstruation, or other conditions.
 People with certain medical conditions should not take these medications.

 Over- the-counter medications such as Advil Migraine (containing ibuprofen), Excedrin Migraine (containing aspirin, acetaminophen, caffeine), and Motrin Migraine Pain (containing ibuprofen)

 The following drugs are mainly used for nausea related to migraine headaches, in addition to migraine treatment:

 Some drugs are used for headache pain, but are not specific for migraines.
 These include analgesics, narcotics, and barbiturates.
 Since they can be habit forming, they are less desirable than specific headache drugs listed above.
 These drugs should be used primarily as a "backup" for the occasions when a specific drug does not work.